alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Next in the series**: [Monads in C# (Part 3): The Reader Monad](https://alexyorke.github.io/2025/12/20/monads-in-c-sharp-part-3-the-reader-monad/)

 [^id]: In real systems, an identifier is often better modeled as a domain type (e.g., `UserId`) rather than a bare number.
-This post uses `int` to keep the example focused on `Result` composition.
+This post uses `string` at the boundary and parses to `int` to keep the example focused on `Result` composition.